canvas-medical/documentation/collections/_sdk/data.md

 # Introduction

-The data module provides you with data to compute on.
-It provides curated, secure access to both PHI (e.g. patient data) and non-PHI (e.g. staff and practice-level data), representing the current state of your target Canvas instance.
-The module offers convenience methods and operators that make business logic and clinical logic easy to express with standard terminologies like ICD-10, SNOMED-CT, CPT, and the like.
+Each Protocol has a method on it that can execute GraphQL queries, which allows you to obtain data to compute on.
+This method provides ccurated, secure access to both PHI (e.g. patient data) and non-PHI (e.g. staff and practice-level data), representing the current state of your target Canvas instance.
+There are filters available on select fields that make business logic and clinical logic easy to express with standard terminologies like ICD-10, SNOMED-CT, CPT, etc.

-Data on your Canvas instance is accessible in plugins through GraphQL.
-A built-in GraphQL client is included.

 A primer on GraphQL can be found here: [https://graphql.org](https://graphql.org)